Gluten-free brown rice flour brownies are a decadent treat -you’d never know they’re gluten-free!

 Gluten Free Brown Rice Flour Brownies

-Preheat the oven to 350 degrees F and lightly oil an 8” x 8” baking pan.
+Preheat the oven to 350 degrees F and lightly oil an 8” x 8” baking pan (or line with parchment paper.

-In a bowl, mix together the brown rice flour, baking soda, and instant coffee grinds.
-Set aside
+In a bowl, mix together the brown rice flour, cocoa powder, baking soda, and instant coffee grinds.
+Set aside.

 Pour in the dry mixture and mix until just combined.

-Pour the batter into the baking pan and bake for 30 to 35 minutes, until cooked all the way through.
+Pour the batter into the baking pan and bake for 25 to 35 minutes, until cooked through.

 Allow brownies to cool for 15 minutes before serving!